nextcloud/documentation/admin_manual/operations/scaling_multiple_machines.rst

 *   PHP-MYSQL
 *   PHP-CURL

-Also required is the PHP smbclient module (see :doc:`../configuration_files/external_storage/smb`).
+Also required is the PHP smbclient module or smbclient (see :doc:`../configuration_files/external_storage/smb`).

 It is also worth mentioning that the appropriate exceptions where made in the